-The Group's internal audit function is outsourced to a professional service firm to assist the Board and Audit Committee in providing independent assessment on the adequacy, efficiency and effectiveness of the Group's internal control system.
+The Group outsourced its internal audit function to a professional service firm to assist the Board and Audit Committee in providing independent assessment on the adequacy, efficiency and effectiveness of the Group's internal control system.
 The scope of review of outsourced internal audit function is determined by Audit Committee with feedback from the Executive Management.

-During the financial year ended 31 March 2014, the internal audit function carried out an internal audit review on a subsidiary focusing on Inventory Management and Production, Quality Controls and Safety and Health .
+During the financial year ended 31 March 2015, the internal audit function carried out an internal audit review on a subsidiary focusing on the adequacy of Costing Function and Sales and Marketing.
 The results of these reviews were presented to Audit Committee at one of its scheduled meetings.
 In addition, follow-up visits will also be conducted to ascertain the status of implementation of agreed management action plans.